 Site evaluation is the first step in determining where to plant your tree.
 Pick a location with good soil drainage.
-Poorly drained soil can cause root rotting and death of a newly planted tree.
-Tree roots need oxygen to grow and a well drained site at planting is imperative.
+Poorly drained soil can cause root rotting and the death of a newly planted tree.
+Tree roots need oxygen to grow and a well-drained site at planting is imperative.
 Avoid areas with soil that stay saturated for long periods of time, such as creek bottoms or low areas.

-Consider selecting a site with good air flow to avoid frost pockets where cold air or late frosts can settle, such as on the top or side of a slope where air can flow downhill.
+Consider selecting a site with good airflow to avoid frost pockets where cold air or late frosts can settle, such as on the top or side of a slope where air can flow downhill.

 Get an in-depth look at your property on the U.S. Geological Survey.
 You can observe your land’s elevation, proximity to water, and orientation.